tbckr/sgpt/README.md

 To build a Docker image for SGPT, use the `docker-build.sh` script located in the `bin` folder:

-1. Ensure you have [Docker](https://www.docker.com/products/docker-desktop/) installed on your system.
-2. Make sure you are in the root of the cloned SGPT repository.
+1. Make sure you are in the root of the cloned SGPT repository.
-3. Make the docker-build.sh script executable:
+2. Make the docker-build.sh script executable:

 ```shell
 chmod +x bin/docker-build.sh
 ```

-4. Run the `docker-build.sh` script to build the Docker image:
+3. Run the `docker-build.sh` script to build the Docker image:

 ```shell
 bin/docker-build.sh
 ```

-The script will build the Docker image with the tag `ghcr.io/tbckr/sgpt:latest`.
+The script will build the Docker image for the linux/amd64 platform with the tag `sgpt:latest`.
+Change the platform, build args or tag according to your needs.

 ## Usage Guide